-Monday 22 April 2024
+Monday, 22 April 2024

 Mathematics for Taking Another Look at the Universe

-In Taking Another Look at the Universe, I blithely introduced the equation x'=(ct0-x).x/ct0 (where x=ct) without given any derivation or real explanation as to what the terms mean.
+In Taking Another Look at the Universe, I blithely introduced the equation x'=(ct0-x).x/ct0 (where x=ct) without having given any derivation or real explanation as to what the terms mean.
 I made the equation very slightly neater than it had been but, in the process, I might have made it less comprehensible for people like myself who like to work from first principles.

 The central term is, of course, x – the distance to an event.
 The other term, t, is the time of that event – but, in reality, it is more like the difference between the timing of the event and now, so it could be thought of as Δt.
 Similarly, x could be more accurately described by Δx – but for reasons that may become clear shortly I dropped the “Δ” from both.

-Note that this follows from the notion that we can only observe an event if there has been sufficient time for the photons from that event to reach us.
+Note that this relationship follows from the notion that we can only observe an event if there has been sufficient time for the photons from that event to reach us.
 However, while photons are travelling to us from the event, the space in between is also expanding.
 Therefore, for any observed event, there are two components, a temporal one (due to how long ago it happened) and a spatial one (the distance from our location to where the event happened at the time).
-The latter is what x' on the y-axis represents in this chart:
+The latter is what x' on the vertical axis represents in this chart:

 Since ½t0e, all MDOEs have by necessity been less distant because there has been less elapsed time for photons from those events to reach us.
 Before ½t0e, all MDOEs were less distant because the universe was smaller.

-We can consider the universe as being divided into two eras, a pre-½t0e era and post-½t0e era, with events in both eras that occurred at locations that were equally distant from us (at the time they occurred), meaning that they notionally travelled the same distance in unexpanded space, but photons from the event in the pre-½t0e era will have experienced more expansion during transit.
+We can consider the universe as being divided into two eras, a pre-½t0e era and post-½t0e era, with there being events in both eras that occurred at locations that were equally distant from us (at the time they occurred), meaning that they notionally travelled the same distance in unexpanded space, but photons from the event in the pre-½t0e era will have experienced more expansion during transit.

 A marked-up version of the image above may help to illustrate this fact: